phong0210/SWD392/docs/Developer-Onboarding-Guide.md

 # Developer Onboarding Guide: Implementing Services & APIs

+> **Important:** All backend code must be placed in the correct subfolders:
+> - **BLL:** C:/Users/syrex/Desktop/SWD392/BE/DiamondShopSystem/DiamondShopSystem.BLL
+> - **API:** C:/Users/syrex/Desktop/SWD392/BE/DiamondShopSystem/DiamondShopSystem.API
+> - **DAL:** C:/Users/syrex/Desktop/SWD392/BE/DiamondShopSystem/DiamondShopSystem.DAL
+> Always use these paths for new files and features.

 Welcome to the Diamond Shop System codebase!
 This guide will help you get started with implementing new services and APIs, both in the backend (C#/.NET) and frontend (React/TypeScript).

 ---